Lucius Vettius

-Earlier life
+Early life

 Vettius was an equestrian from Picenum and served under Gnaeus Pompeius Strabo and Sulla.
-He was a friend of Lucius Sergius Catalina (known in English as Catiline).
+He was a friend of Lucius Sergius Catilina (known in English as Catiline).

 By 63 BC, Vettius had turned professional informant.
 He turned against Catiline and informed on the Second Catilinarian conspiracy to one of the then-consuls, Cicero.
 Among others, he accused then-praetor Julius Caesar of being part of the plot, claiming he had a document in Caesar's handwriting that was intended for Catiline, which was probably forged.
 Similar accusations were brought by Quintus Curius, another informant, but these allegations are broadly dismissed: "none of these facts or allegations does much to increase the almost vanishingly low preexisting probability of Caesar's complicity".

 Suetonius relates that after these accusations, Vettius was then badly handled by Caesar, who "punished [him] quite severely... destroying some of his personal goods, allowing him to be roughly beaten by a crowd at a contio [public meeting], and throwing him into prison".
 Robert Morstein-Marx, a classicist, notes that Caesar's actions are "consistent with Roman legal custom protesting the dignity of magistrates and attitudes toward those who gave false accusation".